-Preventative treatment is definitely important in today’s oral health world.
+Preventative treatments & general dental checkups are definitely important in today’s oral health world.
 Tooth decay is a commonly seen problem that is easily stopped by basic knowledge of good oral upkeep.

 Many people have gone to the dentist to deal with a cavity, but understanding a few things about the teeth can stop you from having to deal with tooth decay.

 This video goes over how tooth decay and cavities can set in:

 - Fluoride supplements or fluoridated community water can be helpful in maintaining the mineral balance in the enamel.
 Even more quick and easy to use are fluoride rinses and toothpastes, which can be easily worked into your daily oral care routine.